EliteMasterEric/elitemastereric.github.io/_posts/2023-2-14-Haxe-Formatting.md

 layout: post
 title: Formatting and Checkstyle in Haxe
 date: 2023-2-14
+tags: development vscode haxe
 ---

-*A rundown on the various formatting and checkstyle options useful for maintaining Haxe code.
-This article was partially written with ChatGPT, with manual proofreading.*
+_A rundown on the various formatting and checkstyle options useful for maintaining Haxe code.
+This article was partially written with ChatGPT, with manual proofreading._

 # Introduction